MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Netherlands/how-to-apply-and-unapply-general-ledger-entries.md

 ---
     title: How to Apply and Unapply General Ledger Entries (Netherlands)
-    description: Applying temporary general ledger entries allows companies to work with temporary and transfer accounts in the general ledger.
+    description: Applying temporary general ledger entries allows companies to work with temporary and transfer accounts in the general ledger (Netherlands).

     documentationcenter: ''
     author: SorenGP